DevMountain/Pair/README.md

 1. Add entities to a list in a table list view
 2. Display a list of the added entities grouped by section
 3. Include a button that allows me to randomize the list
+4. Implement swipe to delete for individual entities
-4. Persist the list of entities
+5. Persist the list of entities

 Note: You may use CoreData for persistence but you *MAY NOT* use a NSFetchedResultsController